Contact Details

 We aim for our History curriculum to inspire pupils’ curiosity about the past and to inspire a thirst for historical knowledge.
 We aim to enable children to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
 Through the teaching of History, we endeavour to teach children the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups as well as their own identity and the challenges presented over time.
 Where applicable, children will have encountered or participated in high-quality visits/visitors and artefacts to further appreciate the impact of History.

 In Key Stage 2, the History curriculum is set out in chronological order to allow children to reference the previous events in time and to refer to this prior learning year-on-year and within the year.
+Children can relate to and identify between societies, invasion and settlement by different groups.
+All time periods studied are added to a visual chronology to secure this understanding.

 Purpose of study